Real Time Verification

 - The NCPDP Eligibility Verification (E1) Transaction is submitted through the pharmacy’s point-of-sale system.
 Contact your software company to ensure the “Additional Message Information” field (526-FQ) is returned for all E1 transaction responses.

 - The Eligibility Verification Portal (EVP) is a browser-based application that is free for all Medicaid-enrolled pharmacy providers.
-Pharmacy staff must complete the Pharmacy Eligibility Verification Portal Access Form to register.
+Pharmacy staff must complete the Pharmacy Eligibility Verification Portal Access Form (PDF) to register.

 Refer to the pharmacy payer sheets for an explanation of the expanded messages on all real-time inquiries.